marklishman/angular-custom-attribute-directives/article.md

 ---> text-snippet.component.ts

 ## Template Reference Variable
+˚
 The example also a [template reference variable](https://lishman.io/angular-template-reference-variables) to access the public methods on the directive.

 ---> text-snippet.component.ts

 ---> test-snippet.directive.ts

+# Access the Host DOM Element

+To access the host DOM element, inject an `ElementRef` object and using the `nativeElement` property.

+_Note about `ElementRef` being an abstraction to work with other renderers_ _Note about security when using `nativeElement`_